mmistakes/minimal-mistakes/_pages/resume.md

 **Technical Writer** - _April 2016 to March 2018_

--   **Worked closely with engineers throughout the development process** to author complete, and accurate runbook documentation that helped them effectively troubleshoot live-site issues 24x7.
+-   **Worked closely with engineers throughout the development process** to author complete and accurate runbook documentation that helped them effectively troubleshoot live-site issues 24x7.
 -   **Designed and implemented a distributed build and publishing system** to pull together